 This is an off road event so will take longer than on road equivalents.
 The sandy trails also make the course more challenging and slower.
 An on road half marathoner who normally finishes around 1hr 50 min will be expected to finish around 2hr 20min.
 An on road marathoner who normally finishes around 4 hours would be expected to finish around 5hr 20min.

-Bottle Lake Forest Visitor Centre (Waitikiri Drive) on Saturday 21 September between 1-4pm.
+Saturday 5 October – Bottle Lake Forest Visitor Centre (Waitikiri Drive) between 1-4pm.

 Can someone else pick up my race registration pack?